johnbillion/wp-crontrol/readme.md

 *Step One: Adding the hook*

-In the Tools → Cron Events admin panel, click on the "Add Cron Event" tab and enter the details of the hook.
-You're best off having a hookname that conforms to normal PHP variable naming conventions.
+In the Tools → Cron Events admin panel, click on "Add New" and enter the details of the hook.
+You're best off using a hook name that conforms to normal PHP variable naming conventions.
 The event schedule is how often your hook will be executed.
 If you don't see a good interval, then add one in the Settings → Cron Schedules admin panel.

 *Step Two: Writing the function*